CharlesClayton777/S10-Barcode-Validator/README.md

-open it on Visual Studio or your choice of application, open the terminal, run "npm install" to get the packages used in the program, then run "npm run dev" to start the program.
+open it on Visual Studio or your choice of application, open the terminal, run "npm install" to get the packages used in the program, then run "npm run dev" to start the program, finally the program will launch on your local host.

 If you want to run tests,
 run "npx vitest"